-Personal Care Licensing requirements through June 30, 2025 Waiver Name Personal Care Licensure Personal Care Provider Requirement Specialty Code Brain Injury Waiver (BI) Home Care Agency (HCA) License (Class A or B) 666 Community Mental Health Supports Waiver (CMHS) HCA License (Class A or B) 666 Complementary and Integrative Health Waiver (CIH) HCA License (Class A or B) 666 Elderly, Blind, and Disabled Waiver (EBD) HCA License (Class A or B) 666 Supported Living Services Waiver (SLS) Class A or B if hands-on care provided and/or 2+ employees OR Provider Signed Attestation 664
+Personal Care Licensing requirements through June 30, 2025 Waiver Name Personal Care Licensure Requirement Personal Care Provider Specialty Code Brain Injury Waiver (BI) Home Care Agency (HCA) License (Class A or B) 666 Community Mental Health Supports Waiver (CMHS) HCA License (Class A or B) 666 Complementary and Integrative Health Waiver (CIH) HCA License (Class A or B) 666 Elderly, Blind, and Disabled Waiver (EBD) HCA License (Class A or B) 666 Supported Living Services Waiver (SLS) Class A or B if hands-on care provided and/or 2+ employees OR Provider Signed Attestation 664

-Personal Care Licensing requirements after July 1, 2025

-Program Name Personal Care Licensure Personal Care Provider Requirement Specialty Code Community First Choice (CFC) Personal Care services will be moved out of the waivers and into CFC.
+Personal Care Licensing requirements after July 1, 2025 Program Name Personal Care Licensure Requirement Personal Care Provider Specialty Code Community First Choice (CFC) Personal Care services will be moved out of the waivers and into CFC.
 At this time, the 664 specialty code will no longer be available HCA License (Class A or B) 666

 To ensure service continuity and access to care for members once CFC goes live, HCPF recommends SLS Waiver Personal Care Providers apply for a Class A or a Class B license as soon as possible.
-Although not required at this time, providers may then enroll in specialty 666 to prepare for CFC implementation.
 Under CFC, either license will be accepted, but HCPF and the Colorado Department of Public Health and Environment (CDPHE) strongly recommend applying for a Class B license.
 Some of the main differences between the two licensure options can be found in the table below:

 Comparison chart of certain characteristics of Class A and a Class B licenses Class A Class B - Department Recommendation Services available to provide A home care agency that provides any skilled healthcare service.
-A home care agency that provides only personal care services.
-An agency with a Class B license shall Agencies with a Class A license may also provide personal care services. not provide any skilled healthcare service.
+Agencies with a Class A A home care agency that provides only personal care services.
+An agency with a Class B license shall not provide any skilled license may also provide personal care services. healthcare service.
 Administration Must have an HCA Administrator that is a licensed physician, registered nurse, or other licensed healthcare professional, or have experience and education in health service administration.
 Must have an HCA Manager that has a high school diploma or GED, and at least one year documented supervisory experience in the provision of personal care services.
-Initial cost for unlicensed SLS Waiver Personal Care providers before September 30, 2024 \$0 \$0
+Initial cost for unlicensed SLS Waiver Personal Care providers \$0 \$0

-Initial cost for unlicensed SLS Waiver Personal Care providers after September 30, 2024 \$3,000 \$2,200 Renewal cost \$1,550 \$1,325
+Initial cost for unlicensed SLS Waiver Personal Care providers \$3,000 \$2,200 Renewal cost \$1,550 \$1,325